Can You Go to Jail for Not Paying Debts?

 - You Do Not Appear During a Debtor’s Examinations – These are not used in the state of Florida, but other states do use them as a way to assess a debtor’s ability to pay their obligations.

 When You Are Being Threatened with Jail Time, Speak with an Attorney

 It can be hard to tell if a creditor has legitimate threats or not.
 If you are being threatened with jail time for nonpayment of certain debts, contact an attorney to explore your options.
-Also, if you have been arrested for a crime, contact The Law Office of Timothy Armstrong, P.A. today.
+Also, if you have been arrested for a crime, contact The Armstrong Law Group, P.A. today.
 Schedule your consultation at 904-356-8618, or fill out an online contact form with your questions.